njashim/tourPlanner/README.md

 - **Model**: Represents the data structures (e.g., Tour, TourLog) used in the application.
 - **View**: Consists of XAML files that define the UI layout and bindings.
 - **ViewModel**: Contains the business logic and handles data binding between the Model and the View.

+#### unit testing decisions

+In the `MappingProfileTests` class, unit tests are structured to verify the accuracy of AutoMapper mappings between various entity and model classes.
+The tests ensure that configurations are valid, and each property of mapped objects is correctly transferred.
+The `TourServiceTests` and `TourLogServiceTests` classes verify that the service methods interact correctly with the repositories and accurately perform CRUD operations on tour and tour log entities, respectively.
+These tests mock repository dependencies to isolate and test the business logic of the service methods.
+The overall approach ensures that mappings and service methods are robust, correctly implemented, and meet the expected behaviors.